AndersDeath/diary2/000-current.md

 # 20 März - Dienstag - Berlin - 546 Tag der Einwanderung - Cold Sunny

 Today I visited an Angular meetup.
 It was quite nice I met some people but I didn't get anything new.
+However it was the first time when I saw a presentation of an engineer that